-Ohio Medicare plans such as Medicare supplement plans and Advantage plans are available to eligible individuals when they age into Medicare at age 65.
-There are federal guidelines about how and when Medicare supplements must offer plans to Medicare beneficiaries.
+Medicare Supplement plans in Ohio and Medicare Advantage plans, are available to eligible individuals when they age into Medicare at age 65.
+There are federal guidelines about how and when insurance carriers must offer plans to Medicare beneficiaries.

 Who Qualifies for Medicare Supplement Plans in Ohio?